sucaba/IronTextLibrary/Doc/UserGuide.md

 context-free language, including ambiguous ones.

 Second issue is fixed by using annotations (.Net attributes) instead of expressions and operator overloading.
-Later allows to make language grammars similar to a typical Object-Oriented API represented by interfaces, classes and their members.
-With IronText approach developer can think of his language specification as a Text API i.e. API which is invoked though the text.
+This approach allows makes language grammars code similar to a typical Object-Oriented API represented by interfaces, classes and their members.
+With IronText approach developer can think of his language specification as a Text API i.e. API which is invoked though the input text.

 IronText library is suitable for developing languages on the .Net framework only.
 However general idea is suitable also for JVM or any other platform with